Kaltsoon/data-management-and-databases/slidev/12-database-transactions.md

 ## Introduction to database transactions

-- Then we consider the user transaction of transfering money between two accounts.
+- Then we consider the required database opreations for transfering money between two accounts.
 We think that we can handle it with just two separete `UPDATE` statements:

   ```sql
   UPDATE account SET balance = balance + 100 WHERE account_id = 2
   UPDATE account SET balance = balance - 100 WHERE account_id = 1
   ```

 - The DBMS will execute these two statements separately one-by-one.
-Assuming that _both_ of these statements are executed successfully the transfer is successful
+Assuming that **both** of these statements are executed successfully the transfer is successful
 - But what if there's a failure (for example system failure or disk crash) in the DBMS and the second statement is never executed:

   ```sql